lankydan/lankydanblog-jamstack/content/blog/2019/corda-ktor/index.md

 ## That's all there is

 Yes, really, that is all.
 Implementing a super basic web server does not require much code at all.
 There isn't really anything else to write.
 I have shown you that there is another web framework that can be used to connect to a Corda node.
 You don't have to default to Spring just because the Corda samples use them.
 If you prefer Ktor, use Ktor.
 If you don't, don't.
-If you did like the look of Ktor, if you haven't already, I recommend looking at [Ktor - a Kotlin web framework](https://lankydan.dev/ktor-a-kotlin-web-framework).
+If you did like the look of Ktor, and if you haven't already, I recommend looking at [Ktor - a Kotlin web framework](https://lankydan.dev/ktor-a-kotlin-web-framework).

 A lot of code was excluded from this post as I focused on the more important aspects of the implementation.
 If you are interested in the rest of the code, you can find it on my [GitHub](https://github.com/lankydan/corda-ktor-webserver).